Firm asks justices to overturn insurance ruling

 Florida’s 4th District Court of Appeal in Restoration 1 of Port St. Lucie v.
 Ark Royal Insurance Company determined that an insurer may require approval of all insureds and the mortgagee before an assignment of benefits is valid.
 This ruling differs from a conclusion reached by the 5th DCA last year after the Office of […]

-AOB Claims, assignment of benefits, Florida Office of Insurance Regulation, property insurance, Insurance Regulation News
+Florida Office of Insurance Regulation, AOB Claims, assignment of benefits, property insurance, Insurance Regulation News

 Florida’s Second District Court of Appeal has upheld the ability of a policyholder to make multiple assignments under a homeowners insurance policy.
 Nicon Construction v.
 Homeowners Choice Property and Casualty Insurance Company involved a policyholder’s issuing assignments of benefits to two separate vendors.
 The insurer argued that upon the policyholder’s assigning the policy rights to […]